easybuilders/easybuild/docs/Installation.rst

 * `Python <http://python.org>`_:

-  * Python 2.7, or Python 3.x (>= 3.5).
-Since Python 2 is end-of-life (https://www.python.org/doc/sunset-python-2/) we recommend
+  * Python 2.7, or Python 3.x (>= 3.5);

-    using Python 3 if it is available
+  * since Python 2 is end-of-life (https://www.python.org/doc/sunset-python-2/) we strongly recommend using Python 3 if it is available;

-  * no third-party Python packages are strictly required (the Python standard library is sufficient)
+  * no third-party Python packages are strictly required (the Python standard library is sufficient);

-  * for some *specific* EasyBuild features additional Python packages are required however, see :ref:`optional_python_packages`
+  * for some *specific* EasyBuild features additional Python packages are required however, see :ref:`optional_python_packages`;

 * a **modules tool**: Tcl(/C) environment modules or Lmod